tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step4.md

 The monitors you created should have gathered some data.
 Because the monitors are linked to the related services and resources, we can see the status of the monitors in the Service Map.
-If any monitors are in the `ALERT` status, we can start investigating the service from the Service Map.
+If any monitors are in the `ALERT` status, you can start investigating the service from the Service Map.

 1. Navigate to <a href="https://app.datadoghq.com/apm/map" target="_datadog">**APM** > **Service Map**</a>. <p> The red lines on the nodes of the `store-frontend` and `advertisements-services` indicate that the monitor that you created for each service endpoint is in the `ALERT` status. <p> ![Alert Monitors Map](fixappv3/assets/alert-map.png)

 2. Click the **store-frontend** node, then click **Inspect**. <p> Because the `discounts-service` and `advertisements-service` are downstream, the red **advertisements-service** node status provides a good starting place for investigation.

-Let's turn our attention to the `advertisements-service`.
+Now turn your attention to the `advertisements-service`.

 ## Investigate Advertisements